The Gist

 CreditSight View Comment

 We have an Underperform recommendation on MIND ID.
-We think valuations are uncompelling versus its SOE peers, at 8-14 bp wider than Pertamina and flattish to PLN.
-We think the differentials should be wider and see room for MIND ID to widen ~10-15 bp ahead, considering MIND ID’s materially weaker credit profile, less crucial policy role, and greater exposure to Indonesia’s mining policy changes.
-Proposed mining royalty hikes, if effected, will be broadly negative for MIND ID.
+We think valuations are uncompelling versus its SOE peers, at ~15 bp wider than Pertamina and slightly wider to PLN.
+We think the differentials should be wider and see room for MIND ID to widen ~5-10 bp ahead, considering MIND ID’s materially weaker credit profile, less crucial policy role, and greater exposure to Indonesia’s mining policy changes.
 We also expect free cash flows to remain negative over the next 2 years from heavy downstream capex.
-That said, key mitigants include MIND ID’s gradually strengthening strategic importance, resilient commodity prices (especially gold), and persisting large dividend income from Freeport Indonesia (PTFI).
+That said, key mitigants include MIND ID’s gradually strengthening strategic importance, resilient commodity prices (especially gold), persisting large dividend income from Freeport Indonesia (PTFI), and our expectation for a modestly improving FY25 credit outlook.

 Recommendation Changed: March 19, 2025